FelicityPictures/Waldo/README.md

 # Waldo
 Basic search engine using the google api.
-For fun, ask where's waldo and see what happens!
+For fun, ask "Where is Waldo?" and see what happens!

 # Authors
 Felicity Ng, Rick Melucci, & David Rothblatt

-# How To

-# Specs
+# Usage
+Type your question into the box and submit the answer.
+We can answer your questions on the secret (or not so secret) identity of a person, where certain things are located around the world, and when holidays are.

+#Flaws
+Will take extremely long to run